Jefik37/base-12-calculator/README.md

 Yes, it is a copy of the Windows calculator.

 It might not work on Mac and Linux because of the Clipboard button.
-If it doesn't, changing the copy() function around line 215 should fix it.